 One final thought: if you’re hesitant to get started or skeptical, there’s nothing wrong with embracing your baldness.
 You’ll be in good company 🙂

-Alex is a startup growth marketer, behavioral economics buff, and lover of experimentation.
-He enjoys scaling early-stage companies and promoting tech that brings transparency to opaque industries.
-He is a UC Berkeley grad, an amateur golfer, and an avid soccer fan.
+Alex is a growth marketer, behavioral economics buff, and lover of all things Direct-to-Consumer.
+He enjoys scaling early-stage companies and working to bring transparency to opaque industries.
+He is a UC Berkeley grad, an aspiring retired golfer, and an avid soccer fan.